MesachVenegas/chat_api/README.md

     * Update User profile data ☑️
     * load profile picture ☑️

-❌ Crear los servicios para los Chats.
+❗ Crear los servicios para los Chats.

     * Create a new Chat ☑️
     * Create a new Group Chat ☑️
-    * Create service to get all chats of a user and their messages ☑️
+    * Create service to get all chats of a user ☑️
-    * Create a service to get all chats, participants and their message ❌
+    * Create a servie to get all Chats their participants and messages ⚠️
-    * Delete a chat ❌
+    * Delete a chat ☑️
-    * Can add new users to group chat❗
+    * Can add new users to group chat ❌
-    * Delete users from group chat❗
+    * Delete users from group chat❌

-❌ Crear Controlador para los chats
+✅ Crear Controlador para los chats

-❌ Crear las rutas para los chats.
+✅ Crear las rutas para los chats.

 ✅ Crear Servicios para los mensajes